Point and click has replaced hand entry for traffic citations and district court clerks around the state love it.

 Since KHP cars already had computers and printers, cost to the KHP was just for the program and training.

-Page 2 of 2 - The district courts also get an additional time savings when violators pay their fines on-line at citepayusa/ks.com because, combined with DigiTicket, the clerks never have to touch a ticket.
+The district courts also get an additional time savings when violators pay their fines on-line at citepayusa/ks.com because, combined with DigiTicket, the clerks never have to touch a ticket.

 With state funding cutbacks, DigiTicket has helped relieve the clerk's workload.